 The Cumberland Museum and Archives on Vancouver Island is a vibrant organization which preserves and presents the history of Cumberland and the surrounding region, and is dedicated to being a significant community anchor as the People’s Museum of Cumberland.
 The Cumberland and District Historical Society (Cumberland Museum & Archives) was founded in 1981 and the artifacts and archives within the building relate to the rich history of the Village of Cumberland, BC, which was established as a coal mining camp in 1889.
 Visit us to explore diverse exhibits, a Company Store, research services, after school programs, heritage events, guided tours, films, video kiosks, and a replica coal mine.

 The Museum is located in the heart of the historic Village, steps from #6 Memorial Mine Park and downtown shopping and dining.
-We are wheelchair accessible, offer free wireless internet access and we are open during our renovations with an entrance at the back.
+We are wheelchair accessible and offer free wireless internet access.

 Hours of Operation:

 June 01 to August 31, 2018